Analysis: Politics hinders aid to Arab Spring economies

 Egypt, for example, was hoping last year for aid flows of well over $10 billion to rebuild its sliding foreign exchange reserves and plug its budget deficit.
 It has received no more than roughly half that amount; talks on a $3.2 billion loan from the International Monetary Fund have been inconclusive.

-Bahrain said last week that the $20 billion aid fund announced by its wealthy neighbours over a year ago had not yet been capitalised, though it still expected to receive an initial allocation soon.
+Bahrain said last week that the $20 billion aid fund announced by its wealthy neighbors over a year ago had not yet been capitalized, though it still expected to receive an initial allocation soon.

 Some businessmen and economists say the international community risks disaster in the struggling economies of North Africa if it does not do more to help them.